Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Returning to Cairo from My Day Trip to Luxor

 I arrived at Luxor International Airport about 90 minutes before my flight.
-My flight was delayed by about an hour, so I spent the extra time at the airport editing my photos.
+My flight was delayed by about an hour, so I spent the extra time editing my photos.
 This time, my flight was on Egypt Air instead of Nile Air, and like last time, I was in the business class cabin.

 During the 45-minute flight to Cairo, I finished editing my photos and reflected on the wonderful time I had in Luxor.
 For anyone considering skipping Luxor, my advice is don’t.
 The ancient Egyptian sights at Luxor are far more interesting than the sights in Cairo and can easily be seen during a day trip.